bion/Bowron/README.md

 # Bowron

-Sequencing, rendering, synthesis and processing algorithms for [Bowron](https://soundcloud.com/credit/bowron).
+Sequencing, rendering, synthesis and processing algorithms for [Bowron](https://soundcloud.com/credit/bowron), a piece for tuba and computer that was produced in collaboration with tubaist [Jon Hansen](http://www.jonhansenmusic.com/).

-This is a little over half of the code used to realize a piece for Tuba and computer that was produced in collaboration with tubaist [Jon Hansen](http://www.jonhansenmusic.com/).
+This is a little over half of the code used to realize it.
 It is provided as-is, with few comments and without the score files needed for actually reproducing the piece itself.
 The 'Sample Score.scd' demonstrates how to consruct a score file and execute it to render sound. proto_gestures, proto_gv, and protos all contain some more non-trivial examples of populating a score file.

 There will be a major rewrite of the whole system for our next piece, that version will be updated here.